-Everyone is motivated but lots of people aren’t stimulated or inspired enough to reach the next steps to their live.
+Everyone is motivated but lots of people aren’t stimulated or inspired enough to reach the next steps to their lives.
 It happens too much than you think.

-Finding your mojo will help you to stay motivated and focus to your big goal.
+Finding your mojo will help you to stay motivated and focus on your big goal.

 Use the following 12 tips to keep yourself motivated:

 Have you already read these books of Grant Cardone, The 10X Rule: The Only Difference Between Success And Failure and Be Obsessed Or Be Average?
 If your answer is no, it’s time for you to grab copies of those books.